pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--june-6-2020.md

 ### Where?

-Amsterdam Fashion Centre, Amsterdam.
+Berghaus Plaza, Koningin Wilhelminaplein 4, Amsterdam.
 This brand-new venue allows us to meet in the new Corona standard of keeping 1,5m distance.
 The program for the day is as following:

 12\.30 - 13.00 Walk-in

-13\.00 - 14.00 What is a story?&nbsp;
+13\.00 - 14.00 What is a story?
+How to build a story from scratch to publication

-14\.00 - 15.00 Technical aspects & gear
+14\.00 - 15.00 Technical aspects & gear (digital & film)

-15:00 - 16:00 Post production&nbsp;
+15:00 - 16:00 Post production

 16:00 - 16:30 Social Media & building your personal brand as a photographer&nbsp;

-16:30 - 17:30 Dinner
+16:30 - 17:30 Vegetarian dinner&nbsp;

 17:30 - 21:30 Shooting on the streets of Amsterdam